Leverage Hugging Face’s TGI to Create Large Language Models (LLMs) Inference APIs – Part 2

 • model=teknium/OpenHermes-2.5-Mistral-7B

-6. Then run the following to spin up a docker container serving the OpenHermes model.
+5. Then run the following to spin up a Docker container serving the OpenHermes model:

 • docker run --gpus '"device=1"' --shm-size 1g -p 8081:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:1.4 --model-id $model

-There are many more parameters that you can learn about on Hugging Face’s website for Text Generation Inference.
+There are many more parameters that you can learn about in Hugging Face’s documentation for Text Generation Inference.

-Once the model is fully downloaded and ready to use, you can then make API requests against this model.
+Once the model is fully downloaded and ready to use, you can then make API requests against it.

 From the Model Card on Hugging Face